jskeet/DemoCode/Drums/index.md

 Click on "Load module/kit file" to load a file.
 The application will detect whether it contains data for a whole module or a single kit, and display the appropriate window, as described later.
+A sample file (td17.vdrum) is provided in the zip file with the application.

 Click on "Save log file" to simply save the contents of the log (as displayed in the Module Loader) to a text file.
 This is primarily to